SHRP/shrp.github.io/build_flags.md

 # OPTIONAL FLAGS # Stuff which highly depends on your device and / or personal preferences #
 ################## #########################################################################

-# Use this flag only if your device is A/B.
-# Default (if not set) is no A/B device
-# Set this variable when true ONLY (do not use "false" or similiar)
-SHRP_AB := true

 # SHRP padding flag (for rounded corner devices only)
 # You have to change these values according to your device's roundness.
+Default (for RIGHT): 20
 SHRP_STATUSBAR_RIGHT_PADDING := <1-XXX>
 # Default (for LEFT): 20
 SHRP_STATUSBAR_LEFT_PADDING := <1-XXX>

 # For notch devices
-# Default (if not set) is no notch
+# Default (if not set): N/A
-# Set this variable when true ONLY (do not use "false" or similiar)
 SHRP_NOTCH := true

 # SHRP Express, enables on-the-fly theme patching (also persistent) + persistent lock
-# Default (if not set) is not using Express
+# Default (if not set): N/A
-# Set this variable when true ONLY (do not use "false" or similiar)
 SHRP_EXPRESS := true

 # SHRP Express use Data save shrp files inside /data instead of /system
 # Note - SHRP_EXPRESS must be true to use this flag otherwise it won't work.
 # Default (if not set) will use /system if SHRP_EXPRESS true otherwise will use legacy method of patching
-# Set this variable when true ONLY (do not use "false" or similiar)
 SHRP_EXPRESS_USE_DATA := true

 # SHRP Dark mode, use this flag to have dark theme set by default
 # Default (if not set) is not using DARK mode
-# Set this variable when true ONLY (do not use "false" or similiar)
 SHRP_DARK := true

-# custom led paths for flashlight
+# Custom led paths for flashlight
-# find yours then replace the examples here
+# Find yours then replace the examples here
 SHRP_CUSTOM_FLASHLIGHT := true
 SHRP_FONP_1 := /sys/class/leds/led:torch_0/brightness
 SHRP_FONP_2 := /sys/class/leds/led:torch_1/brightness
 SHRP_FONP_3 := /sys/class/leds/led:switch/brightness

 # Max brightness of flashlight
-# you can also check the above led paths in Android when you turn on flashlight
+# You can also check the above led paths in Android when you turn on flashlight
 SHRP_FLASH_MAX_BRIGHTNESS := 200

 # Force mount system in /system despite SAR policy
-# useful for maintaining backwards compatibility and/or Samsung devices
+# Useful for maintaining backwards compatibility and/or Samsung devices
 # Default (if not set) is to follow the SAR policy
-# Set this variable when true ONLY (do not use "false" or similiar)
 SHRP_NO_SAR_AUTOMOUNT := true

 # Do not include the SHRP theming system
 # Useful to save space for devices with a smaller recovery partition
 # Default (if not set) is full theming support
-# Set this variable when true ONLY (do not use "false" or similiar)
 SHRP_LITE := true
 ```